 Commitment Efficiency

 Well, first, you don't have to.
-Second, you don't have to do it all at once.
+Second, you can do it in stages.
 That's why I keep saying:

 Slow and steady wins the race.